nataliepina/blog/src/content/git-commit-messages.md

 ---

-There is a stage in everyones career where they have no idea what to write in a commit message.
+There is a stange in learning git where most developers don't know what a good commit message consists of.
 Eventually, you manage to come up with some sort of basic habits in your commit style.
 Have you ever wondered how you can improve those commit messages?
 Look no further!
 This guide outlines simple ways to improve your commits.

 This article assumes you already understand basic git workflow.
 If not read some more about it it here: [Git Handbook](https://guides.github.com/introduction/git-handbook/)

 **Disclaimer:**  It is also important to note that you should follow your team's conventions first and foremost.
-These tips are based on suggestions based upon research and the general consensus from the community.
+These tips are based on suggestions based upon research and general consensus from the community.